Geometric allocation approach to accelerating directed worm algorithm: Summary and discussion

-The present approach can be generalized to a wide range of physical models, such as the $| \phi|^4$ model, the Potts model\,\cite{MercadoEG2012}, the O($n$) loop model\,\cite{JankeNS2010,LiuDG2011,ShimadaJK2014}, and the lattice QCD\,\cite{AdamsC2003}.
-The directed-loop framework and the geometric allocation approach are expected to reduce computational cost significantly for many kinds of systems.
-In particular, it is promising to apply to frustrated models in combination with the dual worm formalism\,\cite{RakalaD2017}.
-The performance of the present worm algorithm in the case of other models needs to be investigated in the future.
+The present approach can be generalized to a wide range of physical models to which the conventional worm algorithm has been applied, such as the $| \phi|^4$ model\,\cite{ProkofievS2001}, the Potts model\,\cite{MercadoEG2012}, the O($n$) loop model\,\cite{JankeNS2010,LiuDG2011,ShimadaJK2014}, and lattice QCD\,\cite{AdamsC2003}.
+The geometric allocation approach is expected to improve the computational efficiency of the directed worm update also for these systems.
+Our approach can be applied to frustrated models as well in combination with the dual worm formalism\,\cite{RakalaD2017}.
+In the meantime, an application of the lifting technique, which is another way to break the detailed balance, to the worm algorithm was recently proposed for the Ising model\,\cite{ElciGDNGD2018}.
+It is of interest to further combine our approach and the lifting technique.
+The performance of the present worm algorithm for other models needs to be investigated in the future.

-\acknowledgements {The author is grateful to Synge Todo for discussion on measurement and the distribution of worm position.
-Some simulations have been done using computational resources of the Supercomputer Center at the Institute for Solid State Physics, the University of Tokyo.
+\acknowledgments{The author is grateful to Synge Todo for the discussion on estimators in the worm algorithm.
+Some simulations were performed using computational resources of the Supercomputer Center at the Institute for Solid State Physics, the University of Tokyo.
 The author acknowledges support by KAKENHI under Grant No.\,16K17762 from JSPS.}